fabian-website/wordpress-show-all-media-in-gallery/README.md

 ?>
 ```

-You can change the value of columns in the line of the "do_shortcode" statemant (line 26)
+You can change the value of columns in the line of the "do_shortcode" statement (line 26)

 More infomation: